researchcompendia/meta-analyses/README.md

 meta-analyses fork
 ==================

-All files add in this fork are available under the MIT License as shown in their headers.
+All files added in this fork are available under the MIT License as shown in their headers.